erroronline1/caro/readme.md

     > [Encryption statement](#encryption-statement), if the operator of the infrastructure is able to encrypt backups, they are responsible.
 * O.Arch_5 Security functions MUST always be implemented on all external interfaces and API endpoints.
     > User matching and permission handling happens with every api request.
 * O.Arch_6 If the backend system uses third-party software, the manufacturer MUST ensure that only such third-party software is used, whose functions can be used safely and that information about the scope of use and the security mechanisms used is clearly presented to the user.
 The application MUST use these functions securely.
-The manufacturer MUST also ensure5 that unused functions cannot be activated by third parties.
+The manufacturer MUST also ensure that unused functions cannot be activated by third parties.
     > The operator of the infrastructure is responsible for fulfilling these requirements.
 * O.Arch_7 The backend system MUST receive any requests made by the application via a fully documented API.
 It MUST NOT contain any undocumented access options.
     > [Api documentation](#api-documentation)